 When you think about it, there's not much that you really need in your bedroom.
-It has a few essential functions - most importantly sleeping and intimacy, but you might also get dressed, groom yourself, read, watch TV, listen to music.
+It has a few essential functions - most importantly sleeping and intimacy.

 Many bedrooms that I see when working with clients are overwhelmed with stuff, and most of it doesn't belong in their bedroom.

-Unfortunately, our bedrooms can act as overflow storage when other living areas become full of stuff.
-We tend to shove things in our bedrooms so it's out of the way, or when we want to hide it when guests come round.
-We leave the house in a rush in the mornings, leaving behind us a trail of clothes, toiletries, shoes and accessories.
+Our bedrooms can act as overflow storage when other living areas become full of stuff.
+We tend to shove things in our bedrooms, so it's out of the way when guests come round.
 As it's our personal space, we think it's fine as no-one else will see it, but it's not going to help you to get a good nights sleep.

-For your own wellbeing, your bedroom should be the most uncluttered room in your house.
-Try and keep it as simple as possible.
-You'll be amazed at how creating a calm, uncluttered bedroom can really help your sleep.
+For your wellbeing, your bedroom should be the most uncluttered room in your house.
+You'll be amazed at how creating a calm; uncluttered bedroom can help improve your sleep.

-Obviously, everyone's ideal bedroom is aesthetically different, but this edit is about simplifying what you have to reconnect and create calm.
+Everyone's ideal bedroom is aesthetically different, but this edit is about simplifying what you have to create your calm sanctuary.

 Step One: KNOW YOUR WHY

-This is one of the most important steps in any life editing project - knowing why you want to change something and being clear on what you are hoping to achieve.
+Knowing why you want to change something and being clear on what you are hoping to achieve is one of the most important steps in any life editing project.

 ☐ How does your bedroom currently make you feel?